 Practice #1: Soft-Belly Breathing

 Find a comfortable position - seated, standing, or lying down

 Close your eyes, if this feels comfortable and safe

 Bring your focus to your breath - breathing in through the nose and out through the mouth

-Imagine you belly is soft (this will help to deepen the breath and relax the body)
+Imagine your belly is soft (this will help to deepen the breathing and relax the body)

-Say to yourself “soft” as you breath in and “belly” as you breathe out
+Say to yourself “soft” as you breathe in and “belly” as you breathe out

 Breathe in this way for several minutes, or as long as feels comfortable

 This practice incorporates movement with the breath, which helps increase coordination and build strength in the shoulders and arms.
 It also helps to open up the muscles in your chest to give the diaphragm more space to expand.

 Take a comfortable seated position - on a bed, couch, or sturdy chair